fmarchioni/mastertheboss/ejb/remote-ejb-wf11/javaee7-ejb-client-basic/README.md

-Remote Client EJB example
+Remote Client EJB example for WildFly 11
 =====================================
 Example taken from [Practical Java EE 7 Development using WildFly application server](http://www.itbuzzpress.com/ebooks/java-ee-7-development-on-wildfly.html)

-This example demonstrates the usage of Remote Client EJB in a Java EE 7 Environment.
+This example has been adapter to work on WildFly 11 and demonstrates the usage of Remote Client EJB in a Java EE 7 Environment.

 ###### Test
 ```shell